triitium/BLE_SQLAcquisition/README.md

 ## Overview

-**BLE_SQLAcquisition** is an asynchronous Rust application that bridges a Bluetooth Low Energy (BLE) spectrometry device (e.g., ESP32) with a PostgreSQL database.
+**BLE_SQLAcquisition** is an asynchronous Rust application that bridges a Bluetooth Low Energy (BLE) network device (e.g., ESP32) with a PostgreSQL database.

 It continuously scans for a specified target device, connects to it, subscribes to its `INDICATE` characteristic, buffers incoming sensor data, and inserts full datasets into PostgreSQL.
 The service is designed to run in Docker and automatically handles reconnections and buffering.